melogabriel/tinfoil-shops/README.md

 ### Hello!
 This is a GitHub page to list links to active and working tinfoil shops for nintendo switch.

 If you find this tool useful, please consider starring our repository: [Star on Github](https://github.com/melogabriel/tinfoil-shops)

+To check which tinfoil shops are working now, go to [this page](https://melogabriel.github.io/tinfoil-shops-status/).

 ___